WallStreetMojo

 #2 – Selection of the Depreciation Method

-There are two types of depreciation systems available, General Depreciation System (GDS) and Alternative Depreciation System (ADS).
-Generally, GDS is used unless specifically law mentions using ADS.
+Two depreciation systems are available: the General Depreciation System (GDS) and the Alternative Depreciation System (ADS).
+Generally, GDS is used unless specifically mentioned using ADS.

 #3 -The Period when the Asset was Placed & Disposed of Service

 This principle establishes when the useful life of an asset begins and ends.
-It determines the number of months for which a tax deduction can be claimed in the year when the asset is placed for use and the year it uses ends.
+It determines the number of months for which a tax deduction can be claimed when the asset is placed for use and the year its use ends.

-There are 3 types of conventions for the period:
+There are three types of conventions for the period:

-Based on the IRS, there are four MACRS depreciation methods.
-Three of them cover in the GDS system and the last method under the ADS system.
+Based on the IRS, there are four MACRS depreciation calculation methods.
+Three are covered in the GDS system, and the last method is under the ADS system.

 #1 – 200% Declining Balance Method (GDS)

-It means the depreciation rate is double the straight-line depreciation rate and provides the highest tax deduction during the initial years and then changes to the straight-line method when that method provides an equal or higher deduction.
+It means the depreciation rate is double the straight-line depreciation rate and provides the highest tax deduction during the initial years.
+Then, it changes to the straight-line method when that method provides an equal or higher deduction.

 #2 – 150% Declining Balance Method (GDS)